Neotys-Labs/helm-neoload-web/README.md

 This chart deploys NeoLoad Web on your Kubernetes cluster.

+## License

+NeoLoad is licensed under the following [License Agreement](https://www.neotys.com/documents/legal/eula/neoload/eula_en.html).
+You must agree to this license agreement to download and use the image.

+> **Note**: This license does not permit further distribution.

 ## Targeted audience

 This chart is meant for experimented Kubernetes/Helm users as a successful installation and exploitation of the application is very environment dependant.